 Some of Steve’s key accomplishments: He has nearly 100 patents published and filed, the development of the Nasiri Fabrication process which is the foundation of InvenSense technology, and was the recipient of various accolades and awards, including the 2011 Entrepreneur of the Year by Ernst & Young.

 Since leaving InvenSense, Steve is an active Angel Investor with Band of Angels and enjoys being a mentor and advisor for start-up companies specializing in semiconductors and MEMS technology.

 Shanna Nasiri, Fund Manager

-Shanna is passionate about the ability for technology to accelerate social impact.
-In 2013, Shanna started working with social entrepreneurs and established her family's foundation as one of the first early-stage funders of tech nonprofits in the Bay Area.
-In addition to her philanthropic work, she leads product marketing at Compliance.ai, a regulatory technology company based in San Francisco.
+Shanna has managed the foundation since its establishment.
+She quickly became passionate about the ability for technology to accelerate social change.
+In 2013, Shanna began working with early-stage social entrepreneurs and tech nonprofits.
+Aside from the foundation, Shanna leads product marketing at a regulatory technology company based in San Francisco.

-She received her B.A. in Business Administration from the University of San Diego in 2011 and a Master of Science in Social Entrepreneurship from the University of Southern California, Marshall School of Business, in 2016.
-Shanna currently serves on the board of GreatNonProfits and advises Community Connect Labs, she was previously on the board of Wishbone.org, has been a Fast Forward mentor since 2014, and advises Persian Women in Tech.
+She received her B.A. in Business Administration from the University of San Diego in 2011 and a Master of Science in Social Entrepreneurship from the University of Southern California, Marshall School of Business in 2016.
+Shanna currently serves on the board of GreatNonProfits and advises Community Connect Labs, she was previously on the board of Wishbone.org, has been a Fast Forward mentor since 2014 and advises Persian Women in Tech and Upchieve.